Moist turkey dressing matched with the perfect blend of cornbread, bread crumbs, and savory veggies makes this the perfect Thanksgiving side dish.

 The difference between dressing & stuffing?

 As the name suggests, stuffing is cooked inside a roasted turkey or chicken cavity while dressing is cooked separately and eaten as a side dish.
 Apparently, the major difference between the two is how they are cooked.
 Still, some people use the terms interchangeably, but as for me, I’m more than comfortable using the term dressing because it stands out on its own.
 It can be enjoyed alone, whereas stuffing can only be appreciated with roasted poultry.
 This is why I used some chopped turkey in this cornbread turkey dressing recipe so that you can enjoy it as a main dish.

-It is up to you if you would love to add more tasty ingredients into your turkey dressing; you want to make it memorable for your family and give them the taste (delicious experience) they would all love, I feel you.
-Here are some add-in ideas for you, you can add only about a cup of your select ingredient:
+It is up to you if you would love to add more tasty ingredients into your turkey dressing; you want to make it memorable for your family and give them the taste (delicious experience) they would all love; I feel you.
+Here are some add-in ideas, you can add only about a cup of your select ingredient:

 - Dried fruits like raisins, apricots, cranberry, dates, pineapples, etc.

 - Seeds like chia seeds, sesame seeds, etc.

 - Toasted nuts like almonds, chopped macadamia nuts, coconuts, walnuts, chestnuts, etc.

 - Herb seasoning like rosemary, chives, cilantro, mint, coriander, cumin, etc.

 - Fresh fruits like avocado, chopped carrots, diced apple or pear, etc.

 - Meat like diced English/chorizo/sage sausage, bacon strips, pork rings, etc.